vijay-gs-GitHub/covid-simple-chatbot/README.md

 ## Configuring the application

-1. Clone the repository and cd into `starter-kit/covid-simple`.
+1. Clone the repository and cd into `covid-simple-chatbot`.

 2. Copy the *.env.example* file to a file called *.env*